miqdigital/aws-utils/AMI_Backup/README.md

 ## Exception handler:

-* Both the function uses slack notification as exception handler which can also be replaced by SNS topic or email notification as per convenience and this optional parameter, if you provide -s true, this will post exception details to slack else prints the same to stdout.
+* Script uses slack notification as exception handler which can also be replaced by SNS topic or email notification as per your convenience and this is optional parameter, if you provide slack parameter as "true" will post exceptions to slack else prints the same to stdout.

-## NOTE
-* We are using CloudWatch Event Rules to schedule the run of Lambda Function, two function blocks are used as most of the times we ran into exception "errorType": "UnboundLocalError","errorMessage": "local variable 'snapshotid' referenced before assignment" as assignment of Snapshot ID took some time for some of the AMI's.

 ## Some of the examples to run the script